o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-dropdownoption.md

 ---
+linkTitle: UI Dropdown Option
-description: ' Use the DropdownOption component to make an element an option in a drop-down menu in the Open 3D Engine UI Editor. '
+description: ' Use the Dropdown Option component to make an element an option in a drop-down menu in the Open 3D Engine UI Editor. '
-title: DropdownOption
+title: UI Dropdown Option component
+weight: 365
 ---

 You can use the **DropdownOption** component to make an element an option in a drop-down menu.
 When using the **DropdownOption** component, note the following: